sumleo/jsoptimizer/README.md

 setInterval(() => res = outer(), 10);
 ```
 #### Performance
-This kind of memory leak are very common and hard to aware by the developers.
+This kind of memory leak is very common and hard to aware by the developers.
 But it indeed leads to a large amount of resource consumption.

 ### Loop DOM Access
 > Affected Applications: Client